-The Evangelical Covenant Church and North Park Theological Seminary encourage and support women serving in all areas of ministry.
-Realizing the challenges that face women in pastoral ministry, a Women in Ministry group meets regularly for fellowship, discussion, and support.
+The Evangelical Covenant Church and North Park Theological Seminary encourage and support women serving at all levels of ministry.
+Realizing the challenges that face women in pastoral ministry, the Women in Ministry Committee meets regularly for fellowship, discussion, and support.
+In addition, they sponsor events and plan chapel services that help to encourage dialogue around the issue of women in ministry.
+The committee is co-led by a faculty-student team.